Platform eBay Model PX

 $7,400

 Here’s a custom 1974 Rally 200 in excellent condition with a unique custom paint job.
 The owner reports it was restored about 30 years ago; while it shows a few minor paint chips, overall it still looks fantastic.
 It’s equipped with a P200E electric start motor SIP tubeless rims, and a Bitubo rear shock.
-This is one of the most desirable models out there, and at $9,500 OBO, it’s priced to sell.
+This is one of the most desirable models out there, and at $7,400 , it’s priced to sell.
 The seller will crate the scooter and deliver it to the shipper if necessary.

 -Mark C.

-Year 1965 Engine Size 180cc
+Year 1986 Engine Size 150cc

 -Mark C.